andersen-lab/MPXV_wastewater_sequencing/README.md

-# Establishing a MXPV wastewater sequencing workflow
+# MXPV wastewater qPCR & sequencing

 The goal of this project to identify and track MPXV clades and lineages in wastewater.
-Viral load will be determined using qPCR or ddPCR, while limited amplicon sequencing is used to identify MPXV clades and linages.
+Viral load will be determined using qPCR or ddPCR, while limited amplicon sequencing is used to identify MPXV clades and lineages.

 ## qPCR/ddPCR

-Pan-MPXV primers and probes used for viral quantification (from [Li et al](https://doi.org/10.1016/j.jviromet.2010.07.012)):
+Pan-MPXV primers and probes used for viral quantification (from [Li et al.](https://doi.org/10.1016/j.jviromet.2010.07.012)):

 | 	Oligos	                                    | sequences			 						                   |
 |:----------------------------------------------|---------------------------------------------:|